rdevries-thoughtworks/leap_se/pages/docs/platform/services/webapp.md

 Maintenance mode
 ------------------

-You can put the webapp into maintainance mode by simply dropping a html file to `/srv/leap/webapp/public/system/maintainance.html`.
+You can put the webapp into maintenance mode by simply dropping a html file to `/srv/leap/webapp/public/system/maintenance.html`.

 Known problems